greenkidneybean/bchb620/README.md

-# BCHG-620 Bioinformatic Algorithms
+# BCHB-620 Bioinformatics Algorithms

-Independent course guided by Dr. Edwards, based on problems on [Rosalind](http://rosalind.info)
+Independent course guided by Dr. Edwards, based on problems on [Rosalind](http://rosalind.info), office hourse on Fridays at 10am.

 For the one credit course: